What is Legionnaires’ disease?

 It’s worth noting that home and auto air-conditioning units are not a risk for bacterial infestation because they don’t use water to cool their environments, but windshield wiper units containing water instead of fluid are.

-What causes infection with the bacteria is breathing it in through droplets in the air.
+Human infection can happen with the bacteria is breathed in through droplets in the air.
 If water containing the bacteria “goes down the wrong pipe” into the lungs, this can also cause infection.
-While it is possible to spread the bacteria from person to person, this generally does not happen, the CDC reports.
+While it’s possible to spread the bacteria from person to person, this generally doesn’t happen, the CDC reports.

-Not everyone who is infected with Legionella bacteria is likely to develop a serious illness, but according to the CDC those who are more at highest risk are:
+Not everyone who is infected with Legionella bacteria will develop a serious illness, but the CDC says some people can.

 - Current and former smokers